Time to get motivated- go back to Step 1

 Beta glucan is also found in other grains too – but in much smaller amounts.

-3g is the optimum daily amount of beta-glucans to help lower cholesterol which you can achieve by consuming 3 servings of any combination of the below foods.
+3g is the optimum daily amount of beta-glucans to help lower cholesterol, which you can achieve with three servings of any of the foods below, in any combination.

 Nuts are packed full of heart-healthy nutrients such as protein, fibre, plant sterols, vitamin E, magnesium, potassium, zinc and copper.